Skip to main content

 Next Steps

 APISIX also supports TLS over TCP connections as a transport layer (L4) proxy when accepting requests from downstream clients or proxying to upstream services.
-See configure TLS over TCP how-to guide to learn more (coming soon).
+See the configure TLS over TCP how-to guide to learn more (coming soon).

 API7.ai Logo